KSMO and Successor Stations

 Dave Siegel outsmarted himself.
 He sold his radio station but the buyer realized what had happened and backed out of the deal.
 Siegel was stuck with a station with no audience.

-In 1960 KOBY changed format from Top 40 to beautiful music.
+In 1960 KOBY changed formats from Top 40 to beautiful music.
 It became the second beautiful music station in the Bay Area.
 Then it was sold.

 The new owner was Sherwood R. Gordon who operated beautiful music stations in Mesa, Arizona, and San Diego.
 Gordon had a long radio career.
 As a child actor he claimed to have played Bobby Benson of the B-Bar-B Ranch on the network radio show “Bobby Benson’s Adventures.”